 Skip to content

-A Kafka broker is a server process that stores messages and serves client requests.
-Each broker in a cluster handles a portion of the data, enabling horizontal scaling and fault tolerance.
+A Kafka broker handles a portion of the cluster's data, enabling horizontal scaling and fault tolerance.

 What a Broker Does